jujudev7/les-cats-fantastiques/README.md

 ## About The Project

-This is a fictional Pet Shop named "LES CATS FANTASTIQUES", specialized in cats. 🐱
+This is a fictional Pet Shop Website named "LES CATS FANTASTIQUES", specialized in cats. 🐱

 - **Navbar** with **hover effect** on menu items, **Dropdown menu** and **Search button**.
-- **Carousel** with opacity overlay effect on images.
+- **Carousel Slider** with opacity overlay effect on images.
 - **Color gradient** in background.
 - **Logo** and **Icon** for the fictional brand, created with Photoshop.